NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ### Frontends contribution to the web's environmental footprint

 Studies [Environmental footprint of the digital world (2019)](https://www.greenit.fr/environmental-footprint-of-the-digital-world/) and [Estimating Digital Emissions (2023)](https://sustainablewebdesign.org/estimating-digital-emissions/) estimate that user devices have larger environmental impact than both networks and data centers, and that networks have a greater impact than data centers.
-This can be explained by the sheer number of user devices, and by the size of the network infrastructure.
+This makes sense given the sheer number of user devices, the size of the network infrastructure, and the fact that manufacturing the devices is a big contributor to their environmental impact.

-This means that frontend developers have both the power and the responsibility to reduce the environmental impact of the web.
+Based on these estimations, it appears that frontend developers have both the power and the responsibility to reduce the environmental impact of the web.

 <figure id="figure-emissions-breakdown">
     <img
         alt="Emissions breakdown of the web's infrastructure"
         src="/blog/web-frontend-performance/energy-footprint-breakdown.svg"
-        width="800"
+        width="600"
-        height="700"
+        height="600"
     />
     <figcaption>
         <p>